QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 NSL-KDD has 125,973 training and 22,544 test connection records, each with 41 features (38 numeric and 3 categorical:
 `protocol_type`, `service`, `flag`) and a string label (39 specific attack types or `normal`).
-We collapse the 39 labels into the four DARPA families plus `normal` using the mapping in `src/ids_pipeline/config.py::ATTACK_FAMILY`.
+I collapsed the 39 labels into the four DARPA families plus `normal` using the mapping in `src/ids_pipeline/config.py::ATTACK_FAMILY`.